Electroweak right-handed neutrino portal dark matter: Benchmarks and evolution of the dark particles

-The freeze-in production of dark matter for Case-SS is illustrated in Fig.~\ref{Fig:FI2}.
-In this case, the portal right-handed neutrino never reaches thermal equilibrium with the SM sector.
+\paragraph{Benchmark analysis} The freeze-in production of dark matter for Case-SS is illustrated in Fig.~\ref{Fig:FI2}.
+In this case, the portal right-handed neutrino never reaches thermal equilibrium with the SM.
 Depending on the size of the dark sector coupling $y^x$, the dark sector may either attain internal thermal equilibrium or remain out of equilibrium throughout its evolution.

 For the various cases discussed above, we compute the evolution of the dark sector particles and determine the resulting dark matter relic abundance, as summarized in Table~\ref{Tab:FImodels}.
-Models~$d,e$ are particularly interesting, since in these two cases the dark sector reaches internal thermal equilibrium; the evolution are shown in Fig.~\ref{Fig:Y_SS12}.
+Models~$d,e$ are particularly interesting, since in these two cases the dark sector reaches internal thermal equilibrium; the corresponding evolutions are shown in Fig.~\ref{Fig:Y_SS12}.